mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_11_VPN Gateways and Tunnelling.md

 1. Open a new browser session and navigate to **`https://x.x.x.x:4444`** (where x.x.x.x is the public IP address you noted above).

 1. Depending on your browser there may be different options to proceed with the connection.
+Select Details then Go to web page (not recommended)

      ![Screenshot](../Media/Module-2/9c215000-18e0-467e-9d5d-de5cf33ce06a.png)